An Experimentally Informed Continuum Grain Boundary Model: Results and Discussion

 \section{Results and Discussion}

 The results presented in this section are generated using the explicit numerical scheme described in Section \ref{section:numericalimplementation}.
 The adaptive time stepping ($dt$) expressed in \eqn{Overall_Stability_Constraints_1} is multiplied with a factor of 0.75 for all simulations.
+The simulations consistently utilize a uniform mesh size ($\Delta x$) of 0.1, unless explicitly stated otherwise.

 Before discussing detailed simulations, we briefly outline the goals of the exercise we undertake in this Section.

 First, we note that the two energy functions chosen, i.e., $\phi_c$ and $\phi_s$, are fitted to a \textit{single} experimental data set.
 In particular, both energy density functions have an identical set of local minima.
 With this in mind, a primary question we explore is to what extent the `nonequilibrium shape' of the energy density functions, i.e., all characteristics of the function beyond the specification of the local minima, affect the prediction of equilibria and time-dependent approach to it.